spwhitton/git-remote-gcrypt/README.rst

 The de facto maintainer in 2013 and 2014 was Joey Hess.

-The current maintainer is Sean Whitton <spwhitton@spwhitton.name>.
+The current maintainer, since 2016, is Sean Whitton
+<spwhitton@spwhitton.name>.

 License
 =======